elgabrielc/ai-case-studies/README.md

 # AI Case Studies

-A curated index of AI workflow case studies by Gabriel Casalduc — built with Claude Code, Comet, and related tools.
+A curated index of AI case studies by Gabriel Casalduc — built with (a d resulting from) Claude Code, Codex, Comet, Grok, Gemini, etc.

-These are real workflows, not demos.
-Each one started from an actual task and documents what happened, how the AI contributed, and why it mattered.
+These are actual occurrences and functioning/attempted workflows, not demos or thought experiments.

 ---